ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 1. Access the dashboard in the **Developer** perspective by clicking **Project** on the left side menu.
 2. You can also dive in a bit deeper by clicking the **View events** under the **Activity** tile. **Events** are useful for identifying the timeline of events and finding potential error messages.
 When tracking the state of a new rollout, managing existing assets, or even something simple like exposing a route, the Events view is critical in identifying the timeline of activity.
 This becomes even more useful when considering that multiple operators may be working against a single cluster.

-Almost all actions in {{site.data.keyword.openshiftshort}} result in an event being fired in this view.
+Almost all actions in {{site.data.keyword.redhat_openshift_notm}} result in an event being fired in this view.
 As it is updated real-time, it's a great way to track changes to state.

 ## Metrics and dashboards
 {: #openshift-microservices-metrics}
 {: step}

-In this section explore the monitoring and metrics dashboards included in {{site.data.keyword.openshiftshort}}.
+In this section explore the monitoring and metrics dashboards included in {{site.data.keyword.redhat_openshift_notm}}.

 ### Dashboards with Grafana
 {: #openshift-microservices-14}

-{{site.data.keyword.openshiftshort}} comes with [Grafana](https://grafana.com/) preinstalled.
+{{site.data.keyword.redhat_openshift_notm}} comes with [Grafana](https://grafana.com/) preinstalled.

 1. Get started by switching from the **Developer** perspective to the **Administrator** perspective:
 2. Navigate to **Observe > Dashboards** in the left-hand bar.
 You can either view the dashboard inline or access the Grafana web UI following the instructions in this [OpenShift tutorial](/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-openshift#scalable-webapp-openshift-monitor_application)